-- i.
+i.
 Credit risk refers to the risk of financial loss to the Group arising from default by the clients or counterparties of financial instruments on the contract obligations.
-The main factor is that counterparties could not repay in full the contract cash flows of accounts receivable based on the agreed terms. - ii.
-The Group manages their credit risk taking into consideration the entire group's concern.
+The main factor is that counterparties could not repay in full the contract cash flows of accounts receivable based on the agreed terms.

+- ii.
+The Group manages its credit risk taking into consideration the entire group's concern.
 According to the Group's credit policy, each local entity in the Group is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Board of Directors.
 The utilisation of credit limits is regularly monitored. - iii.
 The Group adopts the assumptions under IFRS 9, the default occurs when the contract payments are past due over 90 days. - iv.
 The Group adopts following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - v.
 The Group classifies customer's accounts receivable in accordance with credit risk on trade.
 The Group applies the modified approach and using a provision matrix based on the loss rate methodology to estimate the expected credit loss. - vi.
 The Group wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
 However, the Group will continue executing the recourse procedures to secure their rights.
-On December 31, 2023 and 2022, the Group had no written-off financial assets that are still under recourse procedures. - vii.
+On December 31, 2024 and 2023, the Group had no written-off financial assets that are still under recourse procedures. - vii.
 The expected loss ratio for related parties of Group A with excellent credit was 0.2%.
-As of December 31, 2023 and 2022, the total carrying amount of accounts receivable and loss allowance were \$4,998, \$8,087, \$0 and \$0, respectively. - viii.
+As of December 31, 2024 and 2023, the total carrying amount of accounts receivable and loss allowance were \$453, \$4,998, \$0 and \$0, respectively. - viii.
 The Group used the forecastability of National Development Council Business Indicators and Basel Committee on Banking Supervision (BCBS) to adjust historical and timely information to assess the default possibility of accounts receivable of Group B and general customers.
-On December 31, 2023 and 2022, the provision matrix is as follows:

-(i) Group B
+On December 31, 2024 and 2023, the provision matrix is as follows: - (i) Group B

+At December 31, 2024 Expected loss rate Total book value Loss allowance

+Not past due 0.20% \$ 60,232 \$ 120

+Up to 30 days past due 0.20% 91,718 183

+31~60 days past due 0.20% 10,233 21

+61~90 days past due 0.20% - -

+91~180 days past due 100% - -

+Over 180 days past due 100% - -

+\$ 162,183 \$ 324

-At December 31, 2023 Expected loss rate Total book value Loss allowance
+At December 31, 2023 Expected loss rate Total book value Loss a llowance

 Not past due 0.20% \$ 91,898 \$ 184

 Up to 30 days past due 0.20% 51,588 103

 31~60 days past due 0.20% - -

 61~90 days past due 0.20% - -

 91~180 days past due 100% - -

 Over 180 days past due 100%

 \$ 143,486 \$ 287

-At December 31, 2022 Expected loss rate Total book value Loss allowance

-At December 31, 2022 Not past due Expected loss rate 2.43% Total \$ book value 306,598 Loss allowance 7,859

-•

-Not past due 2.43% 306,598 7,859

-Not past due Up to 30 days past due 2.43% 7.29% 306,598 7,859

-Not past due Up to 30 days past due 31~60 days past due 2.43% 7.29% 22.38% 306,598 7,859

-Not past due Up to 30 days past due 31~60 days past due 61~90 days past due 2.43% 7.29% 22.38% 36.03% 306,598 7,859